ctrlplusb/react-universally/README.md

 Our webpack configuration interprets the environment variables and then "inline replaces" any "process.env.XXX" environment variable reference with it's associated value.
 This means that these environment variables are only needed during compile time, not run time.
 Therefore it's possible to only provide the environment variables for the build commands, and then when you execute the compiled output you need not provide any environment variables.

 If you do find cases where you would prefer an environment variable to be provided at run time rather than compiled into your source then don't add the respective environment variable identifier to the `.env_whitelist` file.
 You will have to make sure that you provide the respective environment variable in run time then (e.g. `FOO_BAR=baz npm run start`).

+## Progressive Web Application Ready

+We make use of the [`sw-precache-webpack-plugin`](https://github.com/goldhand/sw-precache-webpack-plugin), providing you with a service worker to bridge that gap into a progressive web application that has aggressive caching and offline support.

 ## Extensions